emdgroup/baybe/CONTRIBUTING.md

     * docstrings need to have a short one-line summary at the top,
     * an optional extended summary or description below and
     * all relevant sections (`Args`, `Raises`, ...).
 - Each function needs to have a docstring.
 The only exception are functions that inherit their docstring from a parent class.
-In this case, the following comments should be added:
+In this case, be added the following:
-    * At the end of the line containing the `def` for the function, add `# noqa: D102` to disable that error.
+    * At the end of the line containing the `def` for the function, add `# noqa: D102`.
     * Have the comment `# See base class.` as the first line of the function.
 - Note that `pydocstyle` does not enforce docstrings for private methods.
 If a private function has a docstring, `pydocstyle` acknowledges it and checks it.
 - Function signatures need to have type hints for both inputs and the return type.
 - Type hints should not be added to the docstrings.
-- When referencing another class, function, or similar, use the syntax ``:func:`path.to.function` `` where `func` should be replaced by the respective keyword.
+- When referencing another class, function, or similar, use ``:func:`path.to.function` `` where `func` should be replaced by the respective keyword.
 - When parts of the comment should appear as `code` in the docstring, use double backticks ``.
-- Since we use [attrs](https://www.attrs.org/en/stable/) for writing classes,  initialization functions are not documented.
-Instance attributes thus need to be documented using a docstring in the line below their declaration.
+- Document instance attributes and class variables by adding a docstring in the line below their declaration.
-- Class variables are documented by adding a docstring in the line below their declaration.
+- Include a blank line after the documentation of attributes and class variables.
 - When an inherited class sets one of the instance attributes, this attribute needs to be documented in the docstring of the inherited class.
 - Magic functions do not require a docstring.
 - Some special rules apply to writing docstrings for validators: